isomerpages/sciencecentre-emag/_stories/Environment/Romance in Bloom: All About Roses.md

 </a>had "five-petaled flowers, distinctive oval serrated leaves and colourful
 hips," qualities that persist in contemporary wild rose species.
-Today there are over <a href="https://www.therosesociety.org.uk/about-roses/" rel="noopener noreferrer nofollow" target="_blank"><u>300 species of roses and tens of thousands of cultivars</u></a> bred for unique fragrances, colours, and scents.</p>
+Today there are over <a href="https://www.therosesociety.org.uk/about-roses/" rel="noopener noreferrer nofollow" target="_blank"><u>300 species of roses and tens of thousands of cultivars</u></a> bred for unique colours, shapes, sizes, growth habits, and scents.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Li Di's Red and White Cotton Roses (1197 AD).
 Source: Daily Art Magazine" src="/images/01_Li_Di_Red_and_White_Cotton_Roses_Southern_Song_Dynasty_1197_color_on_silk_Tokyo_National_Museum_Tokyo_Japan_1536x864.jpg">
 </div>
-<p><em>Detail of Li Di's Red and White Cotton Roses from 1197 AD, color on silk, Tokyo National Museum, Tokyo, Japan.
+<p><em>Detail of Li Di's </em>Red and White Cotton Roses <em>from 1197 AD, color on silk, Tokyo National Museum, Tokyo, Japan.
 Source: <a href="https://www.dailyartmagazine.com/masterpiece-story-red-and-white-cotton-roses-by-li-di/" rel="noopener nofollow" target="_blank">Daily Art Magazine</a></em>
 </p>
 <p>While English idioms like “there is no rose without a thorn” are common
-and there are countless songs about the dangers of love’s sharp spikes,
-<a href="https://libanswers.nybg.org/faq/222797" rel="noopener noreferrer nofollow" target="_blank"><u>roses actually don’t have thorns</u>
+and there are countless songs about the barbed nature of this flower of love, <a href="https://libanswers.nybg.org/faq/222797" rel="noopener noreferrer nofollow" target="_blank"><u>roses actually don’t have thorns</u></a>.
-</a>.
-In botanical language, those pokey bits sticking out from the stem are
+Strictly speaking, in botanical language, those pokey bits sticking out from the stem are actually prickles.&nbsp;</p>
-actually prickles.&nbsp;</p>
 <p>What’s the difference?
 In plant science terms, thorns refer to the “sharp
 woody points of certain shrubs and trees”, while prickles “form from the skin of the plant, similar to how hair grows” according to <a href="https://amp.cnn.com/cnn/2024/08/01/science/rose-thorn-prickles-evolution-study" rel="noopener noreferrer nofollow" target="_blank"><u>CNN</u></a>.